 Abstract

-Expeditious uptake of quad-rig trawling in the economically important Irish fishery for Nephrops Norvegicus outpaced technical understanding of catch composition in this new gear.
+Expeditious uptake of quad-rig trawling in the economically important Irish fishery for Nephrops Norvegicus outpaced technical understanding of catch performance in this new gear.
 The main driver for increased use of this gear is increased catch rates of Nephrops.
 However, discarding of demersal species is likely to have negative impacts on the economics of quad-rig trawling for Nephrops unless species and size-selectivity can be improved.
 Catch comparison methods are suitable for assessing the performance of fishing gear modifications to reduce fisheries bycatch.
 Utilising a quad-rig potentially increases the number of gears that can be included in a catch comparison study to four but current modelling methods which include error measurements are limited to two gears.
-Our study provides a statistical framework that can be applied when two or more gears are used, elucidates how case-specific and choice-specific covariates may influence catch composition, and facilitates discussion on appropriate gear based management measures.
+Our study provides a statistical framework that can be applied when two or more gears are used, elucidates how case-specific and choice-specific covariates may influence catches, and facilitates discussion on appropriate gear based management measures.
 We provide a new general multinomial modelling framework that includes multivariate normal random effects to account for clustering of observations at the haul level.
-Application of the method to catches from four quad-rig cod-ends with different mesh sizes revealed significant effects of net position, total cod-end weight and carapace length on the numbers of Nephrops retained in each cod-end.
+Application of the method to catches from four quad-rig cod-ends with different mesh sizes revealed significant effects of net position, catch weight per cod-end and carapace length on the numbers of Nephrops retained in each cod-end.
 Results suggest that management measures which specifically address different catch profiles associated with different numbers of trawling rigs are required to optimise bycatch reduction in Nephrops fisheries.

 Keywords: Landing obligation, Nephrops norvegicus, multi-rig, cod-end mesh size, catch comparison, multinomial mixed effects, mixed logit.